Code-Institute-Submissions/3rd_Milestone_Project/README.md

 2. Form validation
     - Users are not allowed to submit a form without filling required input.
     - Throws an error message.
-    - Placeholders appear in case of blank lines.
+    - Placeholders guides the user to write the right input.

 3. Modal
     - Appears everytime to confirm an action was made either by submission or deletion of recipe.